 Description:

 Jumping worms are distinguished by their glossy, smooth bodies and their thrashing, snake-like movement.
-Unlike other worms, they thrive in disturbed, acidic soil and are far more aggressive in consuming organic matter.
+Unlike other worms, they are very aggressive in consuming organic matter.

 Key Characteristics: